scottishgovernment/resources.mygov.scot/content-standards/content-delivery/managing-content/underperforming-content.md

 If your meta description is not long enough Google will often grab other sections of text from your page to bulk out the summary section (displayed under the title of your page in a search result).

-These pieces of text may not be the key messages of your content, and so may mislead users as to the focus of your article.
+These pieces of text may not be the key messages of your content, and so may misrepresent the focus of your article.

 ### Links and actions are too far down the page
 If the purpose of your page is for users to do something (apply, register, etc.), you should clearly display how they should do this within the first section of your page.